 Other highlights from recent seasons include the title role in Berg’s Lulu (English National Opera), Amenaide in Rossini’s Tancredi (Opera Philadelphia), the title role in Lucia di Lammermoor (Santa Fe Opera, Vienna State Opera), the title role in Maria Stuarda (Opera Frankfurt), Norina in Don Pasquale (Santa Fe Opera), Violetta in La Traviata (Santa Fe Opera, Opera Frankfurt), Polissena in Handel’s Radamisto (The English Concert), the title role in Semele (Seattle Opera), Cleopatra in Giulio Cesare (Opera Frankfurt), Konstanze in Die Entführung aus dem Serail (Bavarian State Opera, Hamburg State Opera), Fiordiligi in Così fan tutte (Opera Frankfurt, Milwaukee Symphony Orchestra), Donna Anna in Don Giovanni (Opera Frankfurt), and Aithra in Strauss’s Die Ägyptische Helena (Opera Frankfurt).
 In recital, Brenda has been heard at Carnegie Hall and the Schubertiade Festival in Schwarzenberg, Austria.
 Future projects include debuts with the Metropolitan Opera and Teatro Real Madrid.

-Brenda is a Grammy-nominated artist who appears on several recordings including Offenbach’s Fantasio (Opera Rara), Strauss’s Ariadne auf Naxos (Oehms Classics), Lowell Liebermann’s Little Heaven (Albany Records), Wagner’s Die Feen (Oehms Classics), Milhaud’s The Oresteia of Aeschylus (Naxos), and also on DVD in Handel’s Rinaldo from Glyndebourne (Opus Arte).
+Brenda is a Grammy-nominated artist who appears on several recordings including Offenbach’s Fantasio (Opera Rara), Strauss’s Ariadne auf Naxos (Oehms Classics), Lowell Liebermann’s Little Heaven (Albany Records), Wagner’s Die Feen (Oehms Classics), Milhaud’s The Oresteia of Aeschylus (Naxos), and on DVD in Handel’s Rinaldo from Glyndebourne (Opus Arte).
+She also appears on the 2018 documentary RBG about Supreme Court Justice Ruth Bader Ginsburg.
 Brenda earned an artistic diploma from the Juilliard Opera Center, a master’s degree from the Juilliard School, and a bachelor’s degree from the University of Wisconsin-Madison.